 Until now, Erply took a returned item back into inventory at current average cost value.
 (Erply calculated the average cost over all the items currently in inventory — or if there were none, used the most recent cost value — and applied the same cost to the returned item.)

 This algorithm has been improved.
 If Erply is able to find out the original cost at which the item was originally sold, it will return the item at the same cost.
-If original cost is not available, then current cost applies (as described above).
+If the original cost is not available, then current cost applies (as described above).

 Erply can look up the original cost only if Credit Invoice has a reference to the original Sales Invoice.
-However, if you create a Credit Invoice from scratch (without referring to the original sale), original cost cannot be used.
+However, if you create a Credit Invoice from scratch (without referring to the original sale), the original cost cannot be used.

 On an invoice, there have historically been “Customer” and “Payer” fields.
-This setup has proven to be rather complicated, especially when users need to track balances by payer.
+This setup has proven to be rather complicated, especially when users need to track balances by the payer.
 On new accounts, we have now simplified the setup:

 - “Customer” now IS the payer.
 On “Customer” field, you should specify the name of the company or division that is expected to pay the invoice.